Huang Poren: The Dog's Notes

-Humanized Dog Works
+Humanized-dog works

 Using the dog as a creative starting point, each piece of work is suggestive of the "human".
-About 10% to 90% of the works borrow from the dog to explore various human behaviors.
+About ten to ninety percent of the works borrow from the dog to explore various human behaviors.
 Modern people generally feel kindly toward dogs because of their ability to soothe.
 Therefore, Huang Poren uses the dog as his creative theme to convey positive traits such as self-confidence, courage, loyalty or innocence, and to provoke in people deeper thoughts as they come in contact with his work.
 Many people are first attracted by the amusing forms; however, after a period of contact and interaction with the pieces, they seem to sense the deeper significance and remain inspired by positive ideas and thoughts.

 There are primarily two types of animals that appear in The Dog's Notes, the dog and the panda.
 They share a common characteristic of being humanized.
 These animals do not appear completely animal-like under Huang Poren's sculpting, but instead, they appear to have the scent of a human.
 That is why viewers tend to stand in front of the artwork and stare for quite a long time, unwittingly; perhaps it is because they did not get an affirmative answer as to whether the artwork is human or animal?
 When the dog and the panda enter the human's environment, they naturally learn to cohabitate with humans.
 They lose the wild nature of being wild animals, and become more humanized.
 People are the same way.
 Huang Poren wishes that humans can be more inspired by the dogs, and to learn the positive characters found in dogs, such as innocence, loyalty, kindness, bravery, and being passionate.
 Much like the Chinese proverb, "The son does not despise the mother for being ugly, and the dog does not blame the owner for being poor"; the dog will not despite the owner, and will not leave the owner, instead he will spend the rest of his life by his owner's side.
 Humans, on the other hand are different.
 They might look down on others or alienate others.
 They might even become disrespectful toward parents.
 The selfishness of humans causes wars and unrest in the world.
 Therefore, Poren Huang is not just creating artworks of animals, but instead, he is making his sculptures more humanized, so that the viewers can naturally reflect and be inspired.